Published 11/24/2025

 Venting pilot equipment to evaluate contaminant volatilization.

-High vacuum pilot equipment, with or without treatment, to determine the contaminant influence radius.
+High vacuum pilot equipment, with or without treatment, to determine the contaminant's influence radius.

-Our pilot equipment is available in skid, trailer, or plug & play format, ready to operate.
-Furthermore, they can be integrated with control instrumentation for the client to analyze key parameters and design an optimal full-scale treatment system.
+Our pilot equipment is available in skid, trailers, or plug & play formats, ready to operate.
+Furthermore, they can be integrated with control instrumentation for the client to analyze key parameters and design an optimal large-scale treatment system.

-With real data and field tests, decision-making is more accurate and effective.
+With real data and field testing, decision-making is more precise and effective.

 So... are pilot tests an option or a necessity?